alpercanberk/llama_flask_server/README.md

 # Serve Multi-GPU LlaMa  on Flask!

-This is a hacky script that simultaneously runs LLaMa and a web server so that you can launch a local LLaMa API.
+This is a quick and dirty script that simultaneously runs LLaMa and a web server so that you can launch a local LLaMa API.

 So far it supports running the 13B model on 2 GPUs but it can be extended to serving bigger models as well.

-To get it running, just edit the top of the `launch.sh` script to input your `CUDA_VISIBLE_DEVICES`, `TARGET_FOLDER`, and `MODEL_SIZE`.
+To get it running, just edit the `launch.sh` script to input your `CUDA_VISIBLE_DEVICES`, `TARGET_FOLDER`, and `MODEL_SIZE`.
 Then, run `./launch.sh` and you should be good to go!

-Feel free to improve this script, fork your own repo, or whatever you want!
+Feel free to improve this script and submit a PR, fork your own repo, or whatever you want!

 # Original repository [and Readme] at https://github.com/facebookresearch/llama